Neil Simpson (boxer)

 Neil Simpson (born 5 July 1970) is a British former professional boxer who competed from 1994 to 2009.
-At regional level, he held multiple light-heavyweight championships, including the British and Commonwealth titles between 2000 and 2003, and challenged once for the European title in 2001.
+At regional level, he held the British and Commonwealth light-heavyweight titles between 2000 and 2003, and challenged once for the European light-heavyweight title in 2001.

 Professional career

 Simpson faced undefeated Derek Chisora on 6 December 2008 at the ExCeL in London.
 Simpson retired on his stool at the end of the second round.